 New Student Registration in College

 New Student Registration is a compulsory in-person individual session in College.
 Before attending, students must complete the first part of University Registration.
 The College will email all new students further details about college enrolment in early September.
-In person enrolment will start 15 September 2021 and will be available until the end of Welcome Week.
+In person enrolment will start on 19 September 2022 and will be available until the end of Welcome Week.

 Student visa holders must bring their passport and visa to be scanned.
 It is a UK Border Agency requirement that the Registry team checks all student visas and makes a scanned copy of the visa and passport photo page for the University’s records